intel-lab-lkp/linux/Documentation/process/handling-regressions.rst

-For developers there normally is no extra work involved, they just need to make sure to do something that was expected long before regzbot came to light: add "Link:" tags to the patch description pointing to all reports about the issue fixed.
+For developers there normally is no extra work involved, they just need to make sure to do something that was expected long before regzbot came to light: add "Closes:" (or "Link:") tags to the patch description pointing to all reports about the issue fixed.

 Do I have to use regzbot?
 ~~~~~~~~~~~~~~~~~~~~~~~~~